 Hundreds of students have taken it to help them grow Pinterest-perfect succulents!

-Get all the details (including a special deal) by clicking here or on the button below.
+Get all the details (including a special, limited time offer) by clicking here or on the button below.

 Here’s the recap from this section of the free course:

 The number one problem people face with growing succulents is watering.
 You are already ahead of the game by choosing the right container, succulents and soil.
 Now you need to know the right way to water.

 The best way to water succulents is to get the soil completely wet and then wait until the soil is dry before watering again, “soak and dry.”

 Simply pour water over your succulent arrangement until water flows out the bottom of the pot.
 Make sure all of the soil gets wet by moving your watering can around the top of the pot as you go.
 Once you’re confident the soil is completely wet, ignore your succulent until the soil dries out.

 Wait until the soil is completely dry before watering again–this is crucial.
 Succulents require a period of drought to encourage their roots to spread and try to find water.
 Waiting a few days after the soil has dried out will help your succulents be even more drought tolerant and produce deeper roots.

 How to tell when the soil is dry

 There are a few things you can do to make sure the soil is completely dry.
 The simplest way is to feel the weight of the pot right after watering.
 Then, feel the pot in a few days and it should be lighter.
 Check again a couple days later.
 If it hasn’t gotten any lighter after your previous check, the soil is likely dry and you can water again.